HeardLibrary/digital-scholarship/script/python/index.md

 Version 2 of Python has been in wide use for many years.
 So although it is no longer in development there is still a large amout of code out in the wild that is written in Python 2.
 Since our focus is on helping new users who will primarily be using Python 3 in the future, our focus is on that version of the language.
 Fortunately, most Python 3 code will also run as Python 2 (and vice versa) with minimal modification.

+## What is Anaconda?

+Anaconda is an umbrella system for data science that includes many of the most important tools used in data science.
+It includes both the Python and R programming languages, most of the common Python libraries used in science and engineering (including NumPy, SciPy, Matplotlib, and pandas), and many commonly used R packages.
+Anaconda also includes the popular Jupyter notebook system (see below), RStudio, the Spyder Python development environment, and has its own custom package management system.
+The Anaconda Navigator provides access to the system through a desktop GUI.

+If you want to start off with many major data science tools at once, you should consider [installing Anaconda](https://docs.anaconda.com/anaconda/install/).
+However, since Anaconda includes so much stuff, it can eventually sprawl to gigabytes in size.
+So if you are new to Python, you might start with a simpler Python distribution and upgrade to Anaconda later.

 # Ways to write and run Python

 ## Installing a Python distribution